Mentorship & Outreach

 Bioinformatics Organized Students (BiOS)

-I am currently the Support Branch Co-Chair of BiOS.
-As the Chair, I write a weekly newsletter about program happenings and plan events for first- and second-year PhD students to help them adjust to graduate student life, choose a lab to join, select their thesis advisory committees, and prepare for qualifying exams.
-I have previously served on the Social Committee of BiOS.
+I served as the Support Branch Chair of BiOS (2021-2023).
+As the Chair, I wrote a weekly newsletter about program happenings and planned events for first- and second-year PhD students to help them adjust to graduate student life, choose a lab to join, select their thesis advisory committees, and prepare for qualifying exams.
+I also previously served on the Social Committee of BiOS (2020-2021).

 Bioinformatics Interview Open House